radiolise/radiolise-home/BUILD.md

 ## 1. Get necessary packages

 In order to work, radio·li·se needs some third party packages to be installed.
-If you want to use radio·li·se, You'll have to install:
+If you want to use radio·li·se, you'll have to install:

 * any web server software with PHP support; I recommend using Apache in combination with the corresponding PHP package
 * Music Player Daemon